 Natural Green River Fossil Fish

-This larger Knightia Eocaena plate is 7.75 inches by almost 5 inches and 1/3 inch thick.
+This larger Knightia Eocaena plate is 7 inches by 4.5 inches and 1/3 inch thick.

-The fossil fish is about 5 inches long.
-It weighs 1 lbs.
+The fossil fish is about 6 inches long.
+It weighs almost 1 lbs.

-Metaphysical Properties: Fossils can help increase accomplishments in the area of business and add excellence to one's environment.
+Metaphysical Properties of Fossils: Fossils can help increase accomplishments in the area of business and add excellence to one's environment.
 They also aid one in being open to change and new ideas.